This article has links to products and services we recommend, which we may make a commission from.

 Rakia is made from the distillation of fruit to make a potent brandy that ranges from 40% to 60% alcohol-proof.

 In Serbia, plum-based rakia known as Sljiva can be described as the country’s national drink.
-In Albania, Bulgaria, and North Macedonia where we also sampled rakia, we tried grape and fruit-based rakia.
+In Albania, Bulgaria, and North Macedonia, we tried several other fruit-based rakias.

 The Balkans is one of the most ancient wine regions in the world.
 The rich viniculture tradition dates back thousands of years.